jgroman/fedora-compose-differ/README.md

 #### diff in machine readable (JSON) format

-It is also possible to get tool output in JSON format jsut by including `-j` or `--json-output` CLI option:
+It is also possible to get tool output in JSON format just by including `-j` or `--json-output` CLI option:

 ```shell